Create a

 1. Establish or participate in data governance

-Data governance defines how an organization manages its data, including who has authority and control over those assets, as well as the policies, procedures, and standards in place for managing and protecting the data.
+Data governance defines how an organization manages its data, including who has authority and control over those assets, as well as the policies, procedures, and standards in place to manage and protect the data.
 To the extent that an IT or other function has created such a body of standards, practices, and accountabilities, alignment and compliance with these are essential.

 2. Create and maintain a data dictionary

 A formal data dictionary documents every piece of data collected, compiled, used, and managed within each HR system.
-It is a crucial tool to ensure the consistency of data fields within and across systems, documenting information related to each field’s definition, content format, size, source, and ownership.
+It is a crucial tool to ensure the consistency of data fields within and across systems, documenting each field’s definition, content format, size, source, and ownership.

 3. Automate data capture